Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 }
 `````

-2. Then collect the Raw values from the dry sample and weight sample of soil.
-In my case it was-
+2. Then collect the **Raw** values from the dry sample and the weight sample of soil.
+In my case, it was:
-   - Raw high( for dry soil ) -  891
+   - Raw high( for dry soil ):  891
-   - Raw Low( for weight soil ) - 370
+   - Raw Low( for weight soil ): 370

-3. Then update your code like the following code to map the calibrated values:
+3. Then update your code like the following to map the calibrated values:

    **Code:**
 ````c